Periodicities for Taylor coefficients of half-integral weight modular forms: Introduction

-denotes the renormalized Maa{\ss} raising operator with the abbreviations $\partial^0=\operatorname{id}$ and $\partial^n:=\partial_k^n:=\partial_{k+2(n-1)}\circ...\circ\partial_{k+2}\circ\partial_k $ for $n>0$, see for instance \cite[Proposition 17]{Zagier}. \begin{remark*} We note that since $(1-w)\neq 0$ for $|w|<1$ and the unit disc is simply connected, we can fix the branch of the holomorphic square-root that is positive for positive real arguments to make \eqref{eqtaylor} consistent for any half-integer $k\in\tfrac 12\Z$, as can be seen by restricting $w$ to the open interval $(-1,1)$ in the proof of \cite[Proposition 17]{Zagier}. \end{remark*} It follows from the theory of complex multiplication that the coefficients in the Taylor expansion of a modular form with algebraic Fourier coefficients --- a condition we will assume throughout the paper if not specified otherwise --- around a CM point (suitably normalized) are again algebraic numbers.
+where $|_k$ denotes the weight $k$ slash operator (see \Cref{secquasi} for the definition), so in particular the operator $\partial_k$ preserves modularity, but not holomorphy (except in weight $0$). \begin{remark*} We note that for $k\notin\Z$, there is an ambiguity on the left-hand side of \eqref{eqtaylor}, while the right-hand side is well-defined for any $k$.
+Since we have $(1-w)\neq 0$ for $|w|<1$ and the unit disc is simply connected, we can fix the branch of the holomorphic square-root that is positive for positive real arguments to make \eqref{eqtaylor} consistent for any half-integer $k\in\tfrac 12\Z$, as can be seen by restricting $w$ to the open interval $(-1,1)$ in the proof of \cite[Proposition 17]{Zagier}. \end{remark*} It follows from the theory of complex multiplication that the coefficients in the Taylor expansion of a modular form with algebraic Fourier coefficients --- a condition we will assume throughout the paper if not specified otherwise --- around a CM point (suitably normalized) are again algebraic numbers.
 In special cases, these are also known to have deep arithmetic meaning.
-For example, it was shown by Rodriguez-Villegas and Zagier that Taylor coefficients of Eisenstein series are essentially special values of Hecke $L$-functions \cite{VillegasZagier1}, a fact which later allowed them to give an explicitly computable criterion to decide whether or not a prime $p\equiv 1\pmod 9$ is the sum of two rational cubes \cite{VillegasZagier2}, see also \cite[pp. 89-90 and pp. 97--99]{Zagier}.
+For example, it was shown by Rodriguez-Villegas and Zagier that Taylor coefficients of Eisenstein series are essentially special values of Hecke $L$-functions \cite{VillegasZagier1}, a fact which later allowed them to give an explicitly computable criterion to decide whether or not a prime $p\equiv 1\pmod 9$ is the sum of two rational cubes \cite{VillegasZagier2}, see also \cite[pp. 89-90 and pp. 97--99]{Zagier}. \begin{remark*} Loosely speaking, this relation between special values of $L$-functions and Taylor coefficients may already suggest their periodicity modulo primes in special cases since for instance in the simplest case of an $L$-function, the Riemann $\zeta$-function, the special values are essentially Bernoulli numbers, whose periodicity properties modulo primes are well-known. \end{remark*}

 Given these applications, it is natural to ask for arithmetic properties, for instance congruences, of Taylor expansions of modular forms.
 Works of the first author and Datskovsky \cite{DG} and of Larson and Smith \cite{LarsonSmith} have previously given conditions under which Taylor expansions of integral weight modular forms are periodic.
 Recently, Romik studied the Taylor coefficients of the classical Jacobi theta function